 Twitter’s editorial guidelines include, but are not limited to:

-- You may not include excessive or unnecessary capitalization or punctuation to draw attention to your ad copy.
+- Don't include excessive or unnecessary capitalization or punctuation to draw attention to your ad copy.

 - Don't include punctuation, spaces or symbols in your hashtags; these cause a break in the hashtag.

-- Your Twitter Ads copy should be legible and clear.
+- Ad copy should be legible and clear.
 Use correct grammar and spelling.

-- Don't include content or language that could offend or shock your audience (e.g., profanity).
+- Don't include content or language that could offend or shock your audience (e.g., profanity or offensive language).

-If you are an advertiser whose account or tweets are currently under review and you would like to check on the status or request an expedited review, please contact our Support Team via the "Help" button in your Twitter Ads page and a specialist will take a look.
+If you are an advertiser whose account or Tweets are under review and you would like to check on the status or request an expedited review, please log in to ads.twitter.com and file a support ticket using the Help button in the top right corner of your ads dashboard.

 If you are interested in advertising on Twitter and want to learn more, please visit business.twitter.com.